JuergenGutsch/blog/_source/_posts/2018-01-29-trying-react.md

 ---
 layout: post
 title: "Trying React the first time"
 teaser: "The last two years I worked a lot with Angular.
 I learned a lot and I also wrote some blog posts about it.
-While I worked with Angular, I always had React in mind and wanted to learn about that.
+While I worked with Angular, I always had React in mind and wanted to learn about it.
 But I never head the time or a real reason to look at it.
 I still have no reason to try it, but a little bit of time left.
-So why no?
+So why not?
 This post is just a small overview of what I learned during the setup and in the very first tries."
 author: "Jürgen Gutsch"
 comments: true
 image: /img/cardlogo-dark.png